GasHisSDB: A New Gastric Histopathology Image Dataset for Computer Aided Diagnosis of Gastric Cancer: Method

 \subsubsection{Texture features}

 The texture is a visual feature that reflects homogeneity in an image.
 It reflects the organization and arrangement of surface structures with slow or periodic changes on the surface of an object.
 It is not based on the characteristics of pixels but needs to carry out the statistical calculation on the region containing multiple pixels~\cite{sharma-2001-eotmf}.
-The texture is represented by the gray distribution of pixels and their surrounding spatial neighbor, that is, local texture information.
+The texture is represented by the gray distribution of pixels and their surrounding spatial neighbor, local texture information.
 Besides, global texture information is the degree of repetition of local texture information.
-This paper use three methods to describe texture features of GasHisSDB, which are Histogram of Oriented Gradient (HOG), Local Binary Patterns (LBP) and Gray-level Co-occurrence Matrix (GLCM).
+This paper uses two methods to describe texture features of GasHisSDB, which are Local Binary Patterns (LBP) and Gray-level Co-occurrence Matrix (GLCM).

-HOG is a feature descriptor used for object detection in computer vision and image processing.
-It constructs features by calculating and statistics the gradient direction histogram of the local area of the image, detects feature descriptions of objects, and constructs features by calculating the gradient direction histogram of the local area of the image~\cite{pang-2011-ehhd}.
-It has the advantage of maintaining splendid invariance in both geometric and optical distortion of the image because HOG operates on the local cells of an image.
-The whole image is divided into cells of the same size and not overlapping each other, and the gradient and direction of each cell are calculated.
-Then, the gradient direction of each pixel is divided into 9 bins on average from 0 to 180 degrees.
-By counting the gradient histogram of each cell, the descriptor of each cell is formed.

 LBP is an effective texture description operator that measures and extracts textural information local to an image with significant advantages such as grey level invariance and rotational invariance, and the feature is easy to compute.
-The value of LBP for each pixel is eight values within its eight-neighbor compared to his pixel.
+The value of LBP for each pixel is eight values within its eight-neighbor compared to it's pixel.
 If the pixel value in the eight-neighbor is greater than or equal to the central pixel value, the position is labeled by 1, and 0 for otherwise, aligning them clockwise after eight comparisons yield a binary number of eight lengths, yielding LBP values~\cite{zhou-2013-ltfbo}.